x100111010/spectre-crawler/README.md

 The API server uses FastAPI to:

-- triggers the crawler on startup and schedules it to run every 60 minutes.
+- triggers the crawler on startup and schedules it to run every 12 hours.
-- skips nodes with existing location data, only updating new entries.
 - logs each update, including successful geolocation retrievals and any errors.

 ## Increasing File Descriptor Limit